dArignac/mootools_array_more/README.md

 differentiate(array): returns the symmetric difference between this array and the given one.

 getRange(int, int): Returns the given number of elements from the array starting at the given index.
+If the second parameter is not defined, all elements until the end of the array will be returned.

 How to use